Tag Archive for 'facebook'

 vedovini.net is on Facebook

 As you might have noticed already, Facebook as been on vedovini.net since last December.
-To this purpose I have been using the Sociable! fbConnect plugin for Wordpress that enables visitors to login using their Facebook credentials and later comment using their Facebook identity and feature those comments on their Facebook stream.
+To this purpose I have been using the Sociable! fbConnect plugin for WordPress that enables visitors to login using their Facebook credentials and later comment using their Facebook identity and feature those comments on their Facebook stream.

 However, I wanted a deeper integration between this blog and my Facebook profile.
 Here is what I have done.